KahaanGandhi/Cha1-MCMC/README.md

 - Open the `MCMC_inference.py` file and locate the `config` dictionary at the bottom of the script.
 - Adjust parameters like `dish_size`, `lower_limit`, and `upper_limit` to match your telescope and observations.
 The configuration is currently set up for DSS-43 observations of Chamaeleon I, and should be adjusted accordingly for different telescopes or sources.
 Verify that your molecule of interest has rotational transitions that fall within the specified frequency range.
+- Select between fixed or variable source size.
+Since source size is highly covariant with column density, fixing it can help better constrain column density when it can be estimated through other means.
+If unknown, source size will be treated as a fifth free parameter.
 - You can also increase `nwalkers` or `nruns` to explore more of the parameter space during MCMC sampling.

 ### Step 3: Running the Initial MCMC